gma/2025.pyconuk.org/src/health.md

 <p>We will offer full refunds to attendees who are unable to attend the conference.</p>

-<p>There are currently no legal requirements to wear face-masks at events such conferences in England or Wales, you may wish to consider wearing, and you may be asked to wear a face covering in other places.</p>
+<p>There are currently no legal requirements to wear face-masks at events such conferences in England, you may wish to consider wearing, and you may be asked to wear a face covering in other places.</p>

 <p>Please be respectful of other people’s choices, whether they choose to wear a face covering or not.</p>